Connecting classical finite exchangeability to quantum theory: Making the connection with QT

-This implies that the worst-case marginal expectation for an operator $D$ on two bosons, which are part of a longer sequence of additional 0, 1, 2,\dots bosons, converges to the classical probability value as the total number of bosons increases, see Figure \ref{fig:dicebosons}.
+This means that the worst-case marginal expectation for an operator $D^{[n]}$ on two bosons, which are part of a longer sequence of additional 0, 1, 2,\dots bosons, converges to the classical probability value as the total number of bosons increases, see Figure \ref{fig:dicebosons}.
 In QT, we would refer to this phenomenon as the `emergence of classical reality'.
+In probability theory, this is the convergence from finite to infinite exchangeability.\\

 \end{example} The example above illustrates the following connection between finite exchangeability and entanglement.
 To understand it, for simplicity, we consider the case when $r=d=2$, which corresponds to a coin tossing experiment with two coins.
 By Theorem \ref{th:2}, the finitely exchangeable sequence $t_1,t_2$ with respect to the probability $P_2(t_1=H,t_2=T)=P_2(t_1=T,t_2=H)=0.5$ (H=Heads, T=Tails) can be represented as